LiamRahav/silhouette/README.md

 Silhouette
 ==========

-Although this is a paid game on the iOS App Store, I thought it would be a nice gesture to the community if I open sourced the code I used to make the game.
+Although this is a free game on the iOS App Store, I thought it would be a nice gesture to the community if I open sourced the code I used to make the game.

 This game does include some lesser known topics such as shape recognition when a user draws on the screen.
 Feel free to look through the code for inspiration, assistance, etc. You can check [my projects page](http://liamrahav.me/projects) for more information about this app, as well as other projects I have done in the past.